Parsa-Sedigh/neetcode-advanced-algorithms/pamphlets/1-arrays.md

 it's gonna be O(n) where n is the size of the arr.
 And to do the same exact thing starting from the second position and going forward, it would also be O(n).
 So T: O(n^2) .

+Note: Always `check if the prev curr is less than 0 and set it to 0` before doing anything else.

 ### Kadanes algo
+**Is used to find the maximum sum subarray from a given array.**

 ![](../img/1-arrays/1-0-1.png)

 We can call the subarr, a window.